Brexit - Competition

-- The UK has maintained its own merger control regime post-Brexit and some mergers involving Irish companies will no longer be able to benefit from the “one stop shop” in merger control matters.
-Such transactions may require notification in the UK to the CMA, as well as at EU level.
-Therefore, greater commercial planning may be required in carrying out certain mergers, acquisitions and joint ventures post-Brexit.
+- The UK has maintained its own merger control regime post-Brexit and some mergers involving Irish companies will no longer be able to benefit from the “one stop shop” mechanism where their transaction has a UK dimension.
+Such transactions may require notification in the UK to the Competition and Markets Authority, as well as at EU level to the European Commission.
+This will require additional commercial planning in carrying out certain multi-jurisdictional mergers, acquisitions and joint ventures post-Brexit.

-- The number of mandatory notifications involving Irish companies under the EU Merger Regulation (EUMR) is likely to decrease.
-Many of the mergers involving Irish companies requiring a mandatory notification under the EUMR meet the thresholds largely because of UK derived turnover, which will no longer be counted in post-Brexit threshold assessments.
+- Practically speaking, the number of mandatory notifications involving large multinational Irish companies under the EU Merger Regulation (EUMR) is likely to decrease.
+This is because many Irish multinationals tend to have significant UK activities and turnover, which will no longer be counted in post-Brexit threshold assessments.

 Antitrust Enforcement and Litigation

-- Irish companies can resist the disclosure of UK parent company documents in the event of any investigation or dawn raid be initiated by the European Commission.
+- Irish companies may be able to resist the disclosure of UK parent company documents in the event of any investigation or dawn raid be initiated by the European Commission.

 - There is a possibility of an increase in the number of private antitrust “follow-on” cases being brought in Ireland in the absence of the UK as the forum of choice, albeit subject to the difficulties in 3rd party funding and class action lawsuits in this jurisdiction.

 - There is a possibility of a “Brexit bonus” or less restrictive enforcement applied by the European Commission in respect of State aid schemes implemented by the Irish State, though the European Commission’s COVID-19 Temporary Framework has already introduced a more relaxed regime and is set to apply until the end of 2021.